dlbewley/guifreelife-src/content/blog/Open-Virtual-Networking-with-OpenShift-Virtualization.md

 # Open Virtual Network

-Open Virtual Network is a technology for joining the software defined networks, and logical resources within, as an overaching virtual network.
-While virtual switches have been used in OpenShift for quite some time the method used to program them is now orchestrated by OVN technology.
+Open Virtual Network enables a high level representation of a software defined network.
+While virtual switches have been used in OpenShift for quite some time they were managed individualy, the method used to program and coordinate virtual switching and routing is now orchestrated by OVN technology.

 <!--
 Demo Script: